 Design Apps and Software

 Sketches and mapping is one of the most important part of designing spaces.
 These sketches help you communicate your ideas to your client and explain what would be the best way to execute those ideas.
 There was a time when interior designers had to make and remake loads of sketches and more sketches until they had that perfect blueprint.
 This was a very hectic process that required a lot of time, energy, resources and patience.
+The medium can be anything including the creation of cement rendering in Sydney.
 Thanks to technology, today we have applications and software that can help us make digital sketches and blueprints in a fraction of time.
 All you need is a tablet, a stylus and a design application.
+After some time, you’ll get to the point where, for instance, you get tons of ideas when working on rendered floor plans with your drawing and designing tools

 Color wheels are one the first things that is taught at design schools.
 This color wheel will remain with you for as long as you plan to work as a designer.
 As a design professional you might understand how color schemes work, but your client does not necessarily know that.
 You will need to make your client understand how different color combinations can add character to their spaces.
 A color wheel will help you communicate that to your client and will help your client to understand your proposal in a better way.

 Once the color bit is sorted, you will need to decide wall accents, textures and finishes.
 If you are using leathers or fabrics you will need to explain how they will look and feel.
-Having swatches of available options will help your client to have a better understanding and make an informed choice.
+Having swatches of available options will help your client to have a better understanding and make an informed choice with MR Shopper luxury interior designers.

 The walls are painted and the floorings and ceilings have been worked out.
 Your client would now want to see possible options to furnish the house.
 What would be the best kitchen layout options and how should the kid bedroom look like?
 Keeping a catalogue handy will help your client look for ideas and choose what fits their preference best.
 A catalogue also helps your client to understand other design elements better such as lighting and other aesthetic elements.